 Common Work-Related Injuries You Can Claim

 Work injuries can happen at any worksite.
 Injuries are most common at workplaces like construction sites, but they can occur even in office settings.
 For example, someone might have injuries from repetitive movements, such as typing.

 Work-related injuries covered under workers’ compensation can include:

 - Strains and sprains

 - Machinery-related injuries

+The construction industry often sees the highest rates of workplace injury and death.
 According to the U.S. Occupational Health and Safety Administration (OHSA), the top four causes of construction deaths are: